-While we strive to make our modules as generic as possible, it’s impossible to know all the functionality someone is going to need.
-The beauty of the system is that you can create a first class module, register it, and then proceed on with creating your app.
+DataFlow Applications in Composable provide infinite flexibility for users to compose almost any type of visual algorithm.
+The 100s of out-of-the-box Modules available in the Module Palette allow users to simply drag-and-drop the required Modules onto the cnavas to compose the desired process.
+While we strive to make our Modules as generic as possible, it’s impossible to know all the functionality someone is going to need.
+The beauty of Composable is that you can create a first class module, register it, and then proceed with creating your end-to-end DataFlow.

-However, there are times when I’m in a pinch to get some app done, and I don’t feel like creating a first class module for some silly parsing that needs to happen.
-I also don’t want to clog up the palette with domain specific or extremely data specific modules.
-Meet the code module!
+However, there are times when I’m in a pinch to get some job done, and I don’t feel like creating a first class module for some silly parsing that needs to happen.
+I also don’t want to clog up the Module Palette with domain specific or extremely data specific modules.
+Meet the Code Module!

-The code module lets you write any c# or vb# code you want (well, there are some caveats).
+The Code Module lets you write any code you want (well, there are some caveats).
 The module has several inputs including:

 The input parameters are a list, and are mapped to each parameter in your method signature.
 So if you have 3 parameters, you should have 3 connections going into the parameters input.
 The module also supports the “params” keyword in your method, allowing you to code for a dynamic number of inputs.